 - Students are required to provide a detailed, written petition to the MD-MBA Program Directors requesting a one-year leave of absence or an enrichment year addressing the activity to be undertaken during the year and the student’s individual goals in taking the LOA or enrichment year.

 - The deadline for submitting a petition is March 1st or the first business day after March 1st of the calendar year.

 - Students requesting an “enrichment” or additional academic year of enrollment at HMS must submit a proposal to and gain the approval of the Scholars in Medicine (SIM) committee through the SIM fellow in their Academic Society.

-NB: For students receiving the MBA degree as well as the MD degree, five years are required if in the joint MD-MBA Program; six are required if a student is in the 2-year MBA program.
+NB: For students receiving the MBA degree as well as the MD degree, five years are required if in the joint MD-MBA Program; six are required if a student is in the two-year MBA program.
 On a case by case basis, a student may petition for one or two additional years.
 The student pays tuition for four years (8 semesters) for the MD degree and additional tuition for the Master's degree taken at another school of the University.
 Ordinarily a student in this category will not be permitted to remain at HMS beyond seven years.
-See Section 2.08 for more information.
+See Section 2.08 (Policy on Length of Time to Complete the MD Degree) for more information.

 To create and nurture a diverse community

 of the best people committed to leadership in alleviating human suffering caused by disease